Zombiemelon/boilerplate/README.md

 2. Create a new user and attach rights:
 AmazonEC2FullAccess, SecretsManagerReadWrite, AmazonEC2ContainerRegistryFullAccess, AmazonEC2ContainerRegistryPowerUser
 3. Download .csv file
-4. Run command `aws configure --profile produser` and enter data from the .csv
+4. Run command `aws configure --profile produser` and enter data from the .csv.
+Do the same in Jenkins.
 5. If you use several AWS profiles follow the [instruction](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html)

 ##How to get secret credentials